AdaptNC: Adaptive Nonconformity Scores for Conformal Prediction under Distribution Shift: Experiments

+Table~\ref{table:performance_metrics} summarizes performance across all methods and environments.
+AdaptNC achieves coverage closest to the target level of $90\%$ while maintaining substantially smaller uncertainty volumes, indicating a favorable trade-off between coverage and efficiency.
+Furthermore, the low variance across 50 seeds shows that these trends remain consistent, demonstrating the robustness of the method.

+\textbf{Global Coverage and Local Coverage Stability:} AdaptNC consistently achieves coverage closest to the target across all settings ($90.6\%$, $91.6\%$, and $92.5\%$) while maintaining stable local coverage with low variance.
+In contrast, baseline methods exhibit a clear trade-off between coverage, stability, and efficiency.
+DtACI attains near-target coverage in some settings, but only with significantly larger uncertainty regions.
+Conversely, methods that achieve small volumes, such as Split CP and Shape-CP in certain environments, suffer from severe undercoverage (e.g., $\approx 3.0\%$ in social navigation).
+Moreover, these baselines display pronounced temporal variations (Figures~\ref{fig:local_baseline_comparison} and~\ref{fig:global_baseline_comparison}): AdaptNC without replay achieves reasonable global coverage only through oscillatory local behavior, while DtACI and Split CP exhibit intermittent coverage drops under distribution shift.
+These results indicate that baseline methods cannot simultaneously maintain accurate, stable coverage and efficient uncertainty regions, whereas AdaptNC achieves all three.

+\textbf{Uncertainty Volume:} AdaptNC achieves smaller uncertainty regions while maintaining near-target coverage.
+For example, in multirotor tracking, AdaptNC attains comparable coverage to DtACI with an $11$x reduction in volume ($0.04$ vs.\ $0.44$).
+A similar trend is observed in indoor localization, where DtACI achieves reasonable coverage but at significantly higher volume ($43.09$ vs.\ $27.76$).
+In contrast, methods that achieve low volumes do so by sacrificing coverage, as seen with Split CP.
+Thus, baseline methods either achieve efficiency at the cost of coverage or achieve coverage with excessive volume.
+Figure~\ref{fig: shape_evolution} further illustrates that shape adaptation enables significantly tighter conformal prediction regions while maintaining coverage.

-\textbf{Performance Evaluation and Comparative Analysis:} As shown in Table~\ref{table:performance_metrics}, AdaptNC achieves a global coverage of $90.65\%$, which is closest to the target level of $90\%$ among all methods, while attaining the smallest volume per covered timestep.
-In contrast, DtACI and Split Conformal Prediction exhibit overcoverage with substantially larger uncertainty volumes, corresponding to $\mathbf{130\%}$ and $\mathbf{326\%}$ of AdaptNC’s volume, respectively, reflecting their limited ability to adapt to distribution shift.
-AdaptNC without replay similarly exhibits overcoverage and larger uncertainty regions, with volumes reaching $\mathbf{130\%}$ of AdaptNC’s.
-As further illustrated in Figures~\ref{fig: local_baseline_comparison} and~\ref{fig: global_baseline_comparison}, the absence of replay leads to increased variability in local coverage, which propagates to oscillations in global coverage and necessitates more conservative uncertainty regions.
-These results highlight the importance of the replay mechanism, which stabilizes coverage under distribution shifts and enables the recovery of tighter, more accurate uncertainty regions.
+\textbf{Importance of Replay:} Figures~\ref{fig:local_baseline_comparison} and~\ref{fig:global_baseline_comparison} illustrate the evolution of global and local coverage over time for all case studies using a representative seed, highlighting the role of the replay mechanism.
+A consistent trend is observed across settings: AdaptNC maintains coverage closer to the target with significantly more stable behavior.
+In contrast, AdaptNC without replay exhibits increased variability in local coverage, which propagates to oscillations in global coverage and leads to more conservative uncertainty regions.
+These results highlight the importance of replay in stabilizing coverage under distribution shift and enabling the recovery of tighter, more accurate uncertainty regions.